Burnside River

 The river is surrounded by continuous permafrost.
 It is migratory crossing path of Bathurst barren-ground caribou.
 Wildlife includes Arctic wolf, grizzly bears and muskox, while birds include golden eagle, rough-legged hawk and gyrfalcon.
 Arctic char, Arctic grayling, lake trout, and whitefish are also found in the river.
 Plants along the shoreline include dwarf willow and alder, plus 125 different wild flowers.

 Copper Inuit artifacts and gravestones are located in the Burnside River area, along with trade items (needles, tools) they received from Dene.
-The area was explored in 1821 and 1822 by Sir John Franklin of the Hudson's Bay Company.
+The area was explored in 1821 and 1822 by Sir John Franklin.
+From 1930 to 1964, a Hudson's Bay Company trading post operated at the river's mouth where the community of Bathurst Inlet formed.
 Present day, it is a popular wilderness whitewater canoe route, offering long stretches of continuous whitewater, as well as several more challenging sets of rapids.

+Over the period 1976 to 2022, the Burnside River has a mean flow of 135 m3/s.
+Mean minimal flow is 48.6 m3/s and mean maximum flow is 313 m3/s.
+Record maximum flow was 995 m3/s in June 2001, while record minimum flow was 0 m3/s in April 1983.